ATLAbanana35/MinJS/doc/PPMJS.md

 NAME=String; name of the variable

-C'est une variable qui est déclarée avant la compilation, remplacez juste un argument par `%[NAME]`, et il vas être remplacé par le string
+It's a variable that is declared before compilation, just replace one argument with %[NAME], and it will be replaced by the string

 # NEXT PART: notes.md